Author: Jimmy Jones

 In a country in which many have thrown up their hands in nihilist despair, we need more people like Katherine Johnson, Dorothy Vaughn, Mary Jackson, Rosa Parks and Jo Ann Robinson, who worked for the common good, with little or no public recognition, while keeping their “eyes on the prize” in the face of daily indignities.

 As a Muslim, I am a bit concerned by the extent to which American Muslims, and immigrants in particular, have been demonized over the past few years.
-[No, nativism and Islamophobia did not start with the 2016 presidential campaign, which only intensified the process.]

 As a human being, I continue to pray that we – and particularly our political and religious leaders - learn to recognize each other’s humanity in spite of our apparent differences.